 Button 6 as well as 9 can be programmed as a switching relay and can perform any desired relay function.
 Usually it will be digital input selector like Toslink, AES/EBU or BNC.
-Note: These button functions - 6 and 9 - do NOT HAVE an alphanumeric representation on the display.
-You must "trust" the action was performed (you will hear a relay click).
-Pressing the same button again reverses the action.

 Button 7 and 8 - this is a pair which switches the relay inside.
 It can be freely programmed as any function we can imagine by a relay.
 In 99% of our DACs this was used to switch between USB(PCM) input and SPDIF group of inputs.
 By group we mean all of the biphase inputs like SPDIF, Toslink, AESEBU, BNC, etc.